-A snow-covered roof with icicles draped all along the edges looks charming in the dead of winter, but there is nothing charming about the extra problems these winter issues can bring.
+A snow-covered roof with icicles draped all along the edges looks charming in the dead of winter, but there is nothing charming about a rooftop ice dam and the extra problems these winter issues can bring.
 Take a look at what you need to know about ice damming and snow removal.

 What is an ice dam?
 In general terms, an ice dam is a ridge of frozen water that forms close to the edge of the roof.
 Two things have to happen for an ice dam to form; snow must build up on the roof and the temperature of the roof’s surface must rise above freezing.
 Most often, the ice-dam formation happens as follows: